 I'm so excited to share this recipe with you in our third installment of Schnitzel Sunday!
-Each week during October, we've been sharing traditional schnitzel recipes made with Pork Dust instead of breadcrumbs to keep Oktoberfest interesting!
+Each week during October, we've been sharing traditional schnitzel recipes made with Pork Panko instead of breadcrumbs to keep Oktoberfest interesting!
 You can find the last two recipes here:

 Today we're making a fun variation on schnitzel, which is by definition just a thin slice of meat, coated in breadcrumbs and fried.
 It's a schnitzel/chicken parmigiana hybrid that I lovingly refer to as Chicken Schnitzel Porkigiana.
-This dish is coated with Pork Dust, lightly fried, and then baked in the oven to a crispy, brown perfection.
+This dish is coated with Pork Panko, lightly fried, and then baked in the oven to a crispy, brown perfection.
 Here's what you'll need to get started.

 Fill a non-stick skillet with 1 cm of oil and heat to medium.
 At the same time, preheat your oven to 300 degrees.
 Once the oil is heated, place chicken in skillet, cooking each side until coating begins to brown (this was about 2 and a half minutes on each side for me).